stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Standard Headers

-Some headers may be used, and have special meaning, with most packets
+Some headers may be used, and have special meaning, with most frames.

 ### Header content-length